esamattis/backbone.viewmaster/README.md

 });
 ```

 Views can be also removed by replacing them with [setView][].
-ViewMaster
+Viewmaster
 automatically figures out which views were left out and calls [remove][] on
 them on the next [refreshViews][] call.